 This Medicaid program is also referred to as the Elderly and Disabled Waiver.
 It allows individuals who require nursing home level care and assistance with their activities of daily living to receive care in their communities or homes instead of in nursing homes.
 There is a condition associated with the waiver which states that the cost of the care at home cannot exceed a certain percentage of the cost for the same care in a nursing home.

-To avoid confusion, it is also worth mentioning that South Carolina Medicaid is sometimes referred to as Healthy Connections.
+To avoid confusion, it is also worth mentioning that South Carolina Medicaid is also referred to as Healthy Connections.
 This program is sometimes called South Carolina Community Long Term Care or CLTC.

 In addition to requiring assistance and nursing home level care, South Carolina residents must be at least 18 years of age and willing and able to receive care at home or in the community instead of in a nursing home.
 In addition, the Community Choices Waiver requires participants to be eligible financially for South Carolina's HCBS Waivers.

 It is important to note that while HCBS Waivers are Medicaid funded, they have different financial limits.
 For 2014, HCBS Waivers have a single applicant, monthly income limit of $2,163 while full Medicaid's limit is $958 for aged, blind or disabled persons.

 The countable assets limits for this waiver is $2,000 for a single applicant.
 However, should one spouse of a couple not be applying for Medicaid, they are permitted countable assets up to $117,240.

 If a South Carolina resident's income or assets or both exceed the limits published here, they may consider working with a Medicaid planning expert to help them qualify.
 In brief, Medicaid planners help to restructure income into trusts and assets into exempt assets thereby allowing an applicant to meet the limits.
 Learn more here.